 - Blood from the Mouth: Hewe has some on the corner of his mouth during the battle at the end, though it's not a fatal example.

 - Bond One-Liner: Gilbert gets quite a few of these during the battle in the forest.

-- It's interesting to note, though, that Draco breathes fire from his nostrils, not from his mouth.
-Most likely, this is to make the stalemate in his battle with Bowen plausible.
+- Breath Weapon: Fire, naturally, considering that this is a movie about a dragon.
+Interestingly, Draco breathes fire from his nostrils, not from his mouth; this makes the stalemate with Bowen more plausible.

 - Broken Bird: Kara, to an extent, because of her father's murder.
 The novelization implies that Queen Aislinn (Einon's mother) may also be one; Einon's father invaded her homeland and slaughtered many of her dragon-loving people, but kept her for his queen because of her beauty.

 - Bucket Helmet: Kara wears one toward the start.

 - Butt Monkey: Felton in the novelization.
 He's always picked on by Einon's men (and occasionally Einon himself), partly because he is poor at hunting (to the point that once he left a dead deer out the day before, claiming to shoot it that day, but didn't realize before telling everyone to look at his "kill" that the carcass had been half eaten by a scavenger overnight).
 He's caught with his pants down when Draco attacks the village, his house is damaged in the attack, and Bowen steals his money by asking for it in advance and then pretending to have been eaten.
 He gets his hand cut off by a peasant.
 Later on, during the battle, Gilbert shoots him in the rear with an arrow, giving a Bond One-Liner to add insult to injury.
 Immediately after, the girl he had been in bed with attacks him, knocks him out, and then steals some money and his jeweled cuff (which he had been wearing over his stump).
 In the end, he is stabbed from behind and killed by the peasants.